aks-/pumpcat/README.md

 # pumpcat

-pumpcat is a small node module that combines pumpp and bl to collect the concatinated buffer.
+pumpcat pipes streams together and concatenates strings or binary data and calls a callback with the result

+pumpcat = pump + (concatination using bl)

 ```
 npm install pumpcat